Bond Tents for Retirement Asset Allocation

 Assume you have a $2M portfolio invested in US stocks and bonds.
 Let’s use a 4% withdrawal rate and adjust for 2% inflation.

 Actual stock and bond returns from 2000-2010 simulate SORR in this example.
-Before and after this 10-year period, assume stocks and bonds return either 7% and 3.5% (low returns), respectively, or 9% and 5% (high returns).
+Before and after these ten years, assume stocks and bonds return either 7% and 3.5% (low returns), respectively, or 9% and 5% (high returns).